-For example, where a financial adviser recommends a SIPP knowing that the customer will transfer out of a current pension arrangement to release funds to invest in an overseas property investment under a SIPP, then the suitability of the overseas property investment must form part of the advice about whether the customer should transfer into the SIPP... "
+For example, where a financial adviser recommends a SIPP knowing that the customer will transfer out of a current pension arrangement to release funds to invest in an overseas property investment under a SIPP, then the suitability of the overseas property investment must form part of the advice about whether the customer should transfer into the SIPP...

-Mr W's SIPP application was dated 6 February 2012.
-It seems to have been received by Options on 9 February 2012.
-This was before the above alert had been issued.
-But Options should, as I have said, been aware of 1 Stop Financial Services' business model and the implications it had for its SIPP members.
+Mr S's SIPP application was dated 28 January 2013.
+It seems to have been received by Options on 31 January 2013.
+This was after the above alert had been issued and Options ought to have been aware of that alert by the time of Mr S's application.
+But even if it was not, it should as I have said been aware of 1 Stop Financial Services' business model and the implications it had for its SIPP members.
 It meant their members were apparently choosing to invest in unregulated high risk speculative investments with the very considerable risk of suffering significant detriment, without the benefit of regulated financial advice in relation to the investment.

-Clearly Options could not have known before Mr W's application that the owners of 1 Stop Financial Services would, in 2014, be fined and banned for their work in relation to SIPPs.
+Clearly Options could not have known before Mr S's application that the owners of 1 Stop Financial Services would, in 2014, be fined and banned for their work in relation to SIPPs.
 But what it could and should have known was that the IFA Cape Verde4 Life said it was involved with was giving no advice on the suitability of the unregulated investment for Cape Verde 4 Life's clients.
 This meant that the involvement of a regulated IFA should not have provided the comfort to Options that it might otherwise have done.
-It meant that Options' potential new clients from Cape Verde4 Life were not getting advice from an authorised and regulated financial adviser on the suitability of their investing potentially all of their pension in an unregulated investment that Options considered to be high risk and speculative.
+It meant that Options potential new clients from Cape Verde4 Life were not getting advice from an authorised and regulated financial adviser on the suitability of their investing potentially all of their pension in an unregulated investment Options considered to be high risk and speculative.
 So it knew or should have known that the business model Cape Verde4 Life was involved in lacked the safeguard of effective independent regulated advice.
-So, the involvement of the IFA with its business model ought to have been a red flag item that should have given Options concerns.
+So the involvement of the IFA with its business model ought to have been a red flag item that should have given Options concerns.

 I also note that 1 Stop Financial Services voluntarily varied its permissions with the regulator so that with effect from 10 November 2012 it was no longer permitted to carry on any regulated activities.
 Accordingly this information was not available (since it had not yet taken place) when Options first agreed to accept business from Cape Verde4 Life or if had carried out an assessment in September 2012 when the introducer profile was signed.
-And it was not available by the time of Mr W's application.
+But it was available by the time of Mr S's application in January 2013.
 (And in any event 1 Stop Financial Services had been operating its business model since before Cape Verde4 Life first became an introducer and that business model had therefore been discoverable if Options had carried out checks on that firm in 2011.)

 The other IFA firm Cape Verde said it worked with was The Financial Planning Partnership.
-As I understand it the Financial Planning Partnership was a trading name also used by [another business] from 2010 to 21 December 2012.
-According to the FCA register [that other business] was not using the trading name 'The Financial Planning Partnership' after 2009.
+As I understand it the Financial Planning Partnership was a trading name used by [another business] from 2010 to 21 December 2012.
+According to the

+FCA register [that other business] was not using the trading name The Financial Planning Partnership after 2009.